OlympusDAO-Education/Documentation/basics/migration.md

 ## Why do I need to migrate?

-You don't have to, but we recommend you to do so.
 V2 migration introduces new features such as on-chain governance and auto-staking for bonds.

+Transitioning from sOHM V1 to gOHM allows for multiple bonds to be taken at one time, as opposed to one bond per vesting period as it was in v1.

+Partial liquidity will remain for v1 OHM while the migration is in progress.
+This provides sufficient liquidity for borrowers to close or move their borrowing position.

 You can read more about this on the [Olympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).

+{% hint style="info" %}
+You have **two months to migrate after V2 launch.** If you don't, your sOHM V1 balance will stop rebasing, but the difference will be honored when you migrate.
+{% endhint %}

+{% hint style="info" %}
+For this article, we added V1 and V2 after each token name to help you differentiate between the old and new tokens.
+Partner websites, price aggregators, or your wallet will not display the version information.
+{% endhint %}

 ## What is the TLDR?

-- The wrapped sOHM token (wsOHM) will be replaced by Governance OHM (gOHM).
+- wsOHM V1 (wrapped, staked OHM) will be replaced by gOHM (Governance OHM).
 They function exactly the same, but gOHM is set up for on-chain governance.

-- OHM and sOHM tokens will have their identical v2 counterparts.
-OHM becomes v2 OHM, and sOHM becomes v2 sOHM.
+- OHM and sOHM tokens will have their identical V2 counterparts.
+OHM V1 becomes OHM V2, and sOHM V1 becomes sOHM V2.

-- gOHM will roll out first ahead of v2 OHM and v2 sOHM.
+- Token tickers will remain the same for V1 tokens.
+For example, after migration, your wallet will show "OHM" instead of "OHM V1".
+Make sure to update the token contract in your wallet with the [V2 addresses](../contracts/tokens.md) to show your balances.

+- When migrating OHM V1 and/or sOHM V1, you will get gOHM in return.
+Although the token balance will be different (gOHM price is calculated differently, which is based on the Current Index), the **dollar amount remains the same.**

-- After the migration, OHM pools such as OHM-DAI will utilize v2 OHM.
-This applies to new bonds as well.
+- After the migration, OHM V1 pools such as OHM-DAI will utilize OHM V2.
+Thisapplies to new bonds as well.
 Partners like Abracadabra will only accept new deposits in gOHM.
 So, you will need to migrate if you want to use these features.
 Otherwise, you can sit tight and migrate only when you want to.

-{% hint style="info" %}
-If you don't migrate, your sOHM balance will stop rebasing, but the difference will be honored when you migrate.
-{% endhint %}

-## Gas fees are high now, will I lose my rebase rewards if I delay the migration?

-No, you can migrate at your leisure once it goes live.
-The smart contract will keep track of your entitled rebase rewards so you wouldn't miss any of them.

 ## What if I don't migrate?